aki77/delete-pr-comments-action/README.md

 # Delete comments

-Delete comments from issue/pr by any conditions.
+Delete PR review comments by any conditions.

 ### Inputs